 Chopin Birthday Concert

 Every year the San Francisco Chopin Foundation celebrates Chopin’s birthday with a special concert.
 In the past they’ve had such distinguished prize-winning pianists as Jon Nakamatsu, Gabriela Montera, Ning An, Claire Huangci and Eric Zuber, among many others.
-This year they are proud to present Kevin Kenner.
+This year the Foundation brings pianist Enrico Elisi out from Toronto to perform.